iftechfoundation/ifarchive-ifmap-py/README.md

 - `make-master-index.py`: Sew together all the Index files to create Master-Index.
 - `make-master-index`: Shell script wrapper to run `make-master-index.py` on the Archive.
 - `build-indexes`: Shell script wrapper to run `ifmap.py` on the Archive.
+- `build-indexes-bg`: Another shell script wrapper to run both `make-master-index` and `build-indexes` sequentially in the background.
+(This is used by the admin web interface.)

 ## Arguments